gabesanjose23/Devices-Exposed-to-the-Internet/README.md

 ## Summary

-Though the device was exposed to the internet and clear brute force attempts have taken place, there is no evidence of any brute force success or unauthorized access from the legitimate account “labuser”
+Though the device was exposed to the internet and clear brute force attempts have taken place, there is no evidence of any brute force success or unauthorized access from the legitimate account “labuser”.

 MITRE ATT&CK - T1190: Exploit Public-Facing Application